umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 ## 3. Run lighthouse CI in the cloud

-This runs the platform, which powers the lighthouse dashboard, to the cloud.
+This runs the tool which powers the lighthouse dashboard, to the cloud.
+Earlier, we ran `npm run lighthouse-local-server` - we're going to run that server online through a hosting platform.

 On this occasion, we'll use [heroku](https://www.heroku.com/) since it has a free tier.